 I spent a really long time following all the rules.

-I knew that certain things in life were just expected.
+Certain things in life are just expected.
 So I did them.
 I think we believe that these are things that make us happy.
 We follow blindly step-by-step.
 Well, at least I did.

 - I went to college.

 - I earned a graduate degree.

 - I got married.

 - I had my daughter.

 - I became an expert in my field.